Menu

 In-House Counsel Committee

-In-House Counsel Committee Co-Chair: Tracey Fung is in-house counsel at Verizon, where she is responsible for investigations, including those that involve executive misconduct, potential reputational harm to Verizon, significant internal or external fraud, and Board-reportable matters across all business lines.
-Prior to joining Verizon, she was an associate for nearly eight years at Williams & Connolly LLP, where she represented clients in a broad range of high stakes litigation matters.
+In-House Counsel Committee Co-Chair: Tracey Fung is in-house counsel at Verizon, where she is responsible for high-risk investigations, including those that involve executive misconduct, potential reputational harm to Verizon, significant internal or external fraud, and Board-reportable matters across all business lines.
+Prior to joining Verizon, she was an associate for nearly eight years at Williams & Connolly LLP, where she represented clients in a broad range of litigation matters.
 Previously, Tracey served as a law clerk for a federal judge.
 Tracey earned her B.A. from Dartmouth College and her J.D. from Georgetown University Law Center.
-She has been involved with APABA-DC in various capacities and served on the Board of Directors for the Asian Pacific American Bar Association Educational Fund (AEF) from 2017-2019.
+She has been involved with the APABA-DC board in various capacities and served on the Board of Directors for the Asian Pacific American Bar Association Educational Fund (AEF) from 2017-2019.
+Tracey is currently a participant in NAPABA's 2024-2025 Leadership Advancement Program (LAP) cohort.
 Tracey is serving in her personal capacity.

-In-House Counsel Committee Co-Chair: Kevin Gingras is the Vice President and Associate General Counsel for Litigation & Compliance at Lockheed Martin.
-As the Corporation's head of litigation, he oversees False Claims Act matters, complex commercial and class action litigation, government investigations, bid protests, administrative proceedings, and privileged internal investigations.
-Prior to joining Lockheed Martin, Kevin served for 13 years in multiple roles as a federal prosecutor with the Department of Justice, where he investigated and prosecuted individuals and corporations for complex white-collar crimes and handled some of the Department's most sensitive matters in national security.
-He also served at the FBI as Special Counsel to Director Robert Mueller and as the Deputy Chief of Staff.
+In-House Counsel Committee Co-Chair: Kevin Gingras is Vice President and Associate General Counsel at Lockheed Martin.
+He is the Corporation’s chief litigation and compliance counsel, chief privacy officer, and the general counsel for LM International.
+Prior to joining Lockheed Martin, Kevin served for 13 years in multiple roles as a federal prosecutor with the Department of Justice and as an official at the FBI.
 Before joining DOJ, Kevin clerked for judges on the U.S. Court of Appeals and the U.S. District Court.
 He is a graduate of the Notre Dame Law School and Fort Lewis College.

-In-House Counsel Committee Co-Chair: Stefanie Shih is in-house counsel at Google in the Alphabet Regulatory Response, Investigations, and Strategy team.
-She was formerly at Lyft, Inc. in the Regulatory Litigation team, where she advised on a variety of regulatory, policy, and litigation matters, with an emphasis on consumer protection, regulatory investigations and disputes, and discrimination and accessibility claims.
+In-House Counsel Committee Co-Chair: Stefanie Shih is senior counsel at Google on the Regulatory Affairs team.
+She was formerly at Lyft, Inc. on the Regulatory Litigation team, where she advised on a variety of regulatory, policy, and litigation matters, with an emphasis on consumer protection, regulatory investigations and disputes, and discrimination and accessibility claims.
 Prior to going in-house, Ms. Shih served as a law clerk to the Honorable Dora L. Irizzary in the Eastern District of New York and was an associate at Davis Polk & Wardwell.
 She earned her J.D. from Stanford Law School, M.Phil in Business Management from the University of Cambridge, and B.A. in Political Science from Stanford University.

 Partners & Senior Counsel Committee